-- Scrape with a spoon the seeds from the pumpkin (tip: roast the seeds for a snack)
+- Scrape with a spoon the seeds out (tip: roast the seeds for a snack)

-- Then scrape the flesh from the pumpkins and this in a bowl.
+- Then scrape the flesh from the pumpkins and put this in a bowl.
 Set aside.

-- Put the butter in the pan and fry the shallot for about 3 minutes, then add the garlic and stir fry for another 30 seconds.
+- Put the butter in the pan and fry the shallot for about three minutes, then add the garlic and stir fry for another 30 seconds.

-- Stir the coriander, cumin, curry powder and ginger with the onion mixture and bake for 3 minutes and (the house now smells delicious too).
+- Stir the coriander, cumin, curry powder, and ginger with the onion mixture and bake for three minutes.

-- Add the pumpkin to the pan and pour as much broth in so everything is just covered.
+- Add the pumpkin to the pan and pour as much stock into the pan so everything is just covered.